 The Help India Learn initiative aims to assist students who are unable to access for-profit ed-tech due to financial constraints or a digital divide.

 “The nationwide school closures have already disrupted learning for children and there is an urgent need to invest in our children to mitigate the impact of this pandemic.
-While the pandemic brought to the forefront the digital divide as far as K12 education is concerned, the worst impact is on kids who have lost their parents or an earning member of the family,” said Pulkit Jain, Co-founder & Product Head, Vedantu.
+While the pandemic brought to the forefront the digital divide as far as K12 education is concerned, the worst impact is on kids who have lost their parents or an earning member of the family,” said Pulkit Jain, Co-founder & Product Head, of Vedantu.

 “This is a time for all of us to come together to do our bit to ensure we tide over this crisis.
-Internally many of our employees came forward to contribute towards this initiative.
+Internally many of our employees came forward to contribute to this initiative.

 “The safety and well-being of children are of utmost importance and therefore, we have taken necessary steps that will not only protect their future but also safeguard their present.”
 Jain added.